CJCGreen/data_analysis_ESD_study/README.md

 **University**: NUIG (National University of Ireland Galway)\
 **Submitted**: September 2021

+An open version of the ESD Learning Tool used for this research is here: https://exchange.iseesystems.com/public/carolineb/sustainability-learning-tool/

 R scripts for reproducing all results in the thesis results chapters.

 R SCRIPTS